KhMontik/algolist/README.md

 # algolist
-Collection algorithms and data structures in C/C++.
+Collection of algorithms and data structures in C/C++.